volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 teaser: Due to the fact that my article on How To Add Redux Saga With TypeScript To The React Application became popular, I've been asked one question a few times already.
-After finishing the tutorial, you expect to have built a fully working application using the mentioned technologies, but suddenly you end up with...
+After finishing the tutorial, you expect to have built a fully working application using the mentioned technologies, but suddenly...
 date: 2021-07-15T20:30:59.459Z
 ---
 Due to the fact that my article on [How To Add Redux Saga With TypeScript To The React Application](/add-redux-saga-with-typescript-to-your-react-application-january-2021/) became popular, I've been asked one question a few times already.